safa369/holbertonschool-printf/README.md

+Description
 PRINTF()
-Thid repository contains C program for my own _printf function written as project of holberton School.
+This repository contains C program for my own _printf function written as project of holberton School.
+This function returns the count of printed characters when the function is succeed and -1 if it failed.
-The program is the implementation of C language function printf() which formatted output.
+The options of the function are:
+*%c: Prints a single character.
+*%s: Prints a string.
+%d: Prints integers.
+%i: Prints integers.
 Authorized functions and macros:
 - write (man 2 write).
 - malloc (man 3 malloc).